The Bible is our final authority in all things, as God’s inspired, infallible, and inerrant words.

 When we follow Jesus in repentance and faith, God gives us Jesus’ own perfectly righteous record of living, and at the same time wipes clean our miserable, sinful record.
 He sets us free, forgives us, and adopts us as his own children to live new lives by the power of his Holy Spirit.
 Read the Ultimate Questions booklet for a basic explanation of this good news about Jesus Christ.
 See “A Bird’s-Eye View of the Christian Religion” for a concise summary of our teaching, and A Beginner’s Guide to Christian Faith and Life for an even simpler introduction.

-We fully believe that the great truths that were recovered in the Protestant Reformation summarise the teachings of the Bible and are well-explained in the Westminster Confession of Faith and Catechisms.
+We fully believe that the great truths that were recovered in the Protestant Reformation summarize the teachings of the Bible and are well-explained in the Westminster Confession of Faith and Catechisms.

 - We are a confessional church.
 This means that we spell out what we believe the Bible teaches in a confession/creed.
 Some Bible-loving Christians insist that we need “no creed but Christ”.
 But a creed (from the Latin root, credo, “I believe”) is nothing other than a statement of what one believes that the Bible teaches.
 Accordingly, whether or not they put it into writing, all Christians have a creed–a set of beliefs about what the Bible teaches.
 By writing ours down into a Confession and Catechisms, we can be upfront about our beliefs.
 We can be held accountable to teach and act consistently with them.
 And we can quickly and easily teach both adults and children the system of truth God reveals in the Bible.